HankarM88/Sentiment_Analysis_of_Amazon_Reviews/README.md

-### Sentiment Analysis with VADER on Amazon Reviews
+### Sentiment Analysis of Amazon Reviews using VADER